PaulUithol/Backbone-relational/README.md

 ## Installation

-Backbone-relational depends on [backbone](https://github.com/documentcloud/backbone) (and thus on [underscore](https://github.com/documentcloud/underscore)). **Please use a HEAD version of [backbone.js](https://github.com/documentcloud/backbone/raw/master/backbone.js), since the latest stable is quite old**.
+Backbone-relational depends on [backbone](https://github.com/documentcloud/backbone) (and thus on [underscore](https://github.com/documentcloud/underscore)).
+Backbone-relational has been tested to work with Backbone 0.5+.

 ## Example